The

 Force.

-5th Battalion was among the first infantry
+The 5th Battalion was among the first

-World War.
+First World War.
 Like the 6th, 7th and 8th

 Battalions it was recruited from Victoria